gscrow/dressipi-com/solutions/universal-network.markdown

       typically collected by a single retailer.
 Furthermore, in-depth data links between a products’ attributes and each customer’s preferences and needs are also required.
-      It’s only when these data sets are in place, that the power of machine learning and AI can get to work on identifying impactful predictions and insights.
+      It’s only when these data sets are in place, that the power of machine learning and AI can get to work on identifying impactful predictions and insights.'

-'
   - title: The Solution
     list: Dressipi's Universal Network is a comprehensive profile of every customer's preferences, activities and purchases across brands, combined with fashion specific